Skip to content

 How many metals, most of which are mined in South Africa, were consumed globally in 2022?

-Selection of important metals that Germany and the EU currently import from the African continent
+Selection of significant metals currently imported by Germany and the EU from the African continent

-Which metals is South Africa a major producer of?
+For which metals is South Africa a major producer?

 What are the main countries of origin of German imports of industrial metals?